Skip to main content

 Using the information below you should be able to construct a flow diagram which represents your business activities.

-Starting your Hazard Analysis - Step 1 image
+Starting your Hazard Analysis flow diagram

 Thinking about hazards - Step two